Some examples only (put together for a teaching program for Valeria Ragoo to use with the multi-moduled handouts)

 All I said was: 'stand there and wave at the train . . . .' where do they learn it all!

-This is more of an homage or copy shot of old photographers' classic shots, but would make a nice project.
+Below is more of an homage or copy of old photographers' classic shots, but would make a nice project.

-My only 'Marylin' shot!
-Paris 2011; don't write in, that's both juniors' mum leading, they were all part of my group!
-Unfortunately mum had advanced a little before the train 'blew' with a little less gusto than in New York in 1954!
+My only 'Marylin' shot! (that's Marylin Monroe, ask your dad) Paris 2011; don't write in, that's both juniors' mum leading, they were all part of my group!
+Unfortunately mum had advanced a little before the metro-train below forced air though the grills with less gusto than in New York in 1954!

-Further up on the Rochechouart crossroads near Blanche, there's a raised subway vent where tourists try all day to repeat the Marylin shot (even though some of them probably don't know why!
+Today: Further up on the Rochechouart crossroads near Blanche, there's a raised subway vent where tourists try all day to repeat the Marylin shot (even though some of them probably don't know why!
 And if you don't, check out the many web sites: Shaw, Marylin, subway, Itch!)
+Looks easy, doesn't?
+Yeah!

 One good idea, two major mistakes!

 What?
 The light at the end is too bright, the closest wall is out of focus.
-The auto camera probably read the light required from the dark passage, and focused on whatever its target was fixed upon.
+The auto camera probably read the light required from and for the dark passage, and focused on whatever its target was fixed upon.
 Prob?
-Well the 'range' from bright to dark was to much for the camera system, and the camera guessed that the dark areas should all look 'normal' i.e., not dark - but you wanted dark and moody!
-And if possible most (at least as far as the couple) in focus.
+Well the 'range' from bright to dark was to much for the camera system, and the camera guessed that the dark areas should all look 'normal' i.e., not dark - but you wanted dark and moody, and if possible most (at least as far as the couple) in focus.
 The colours are not too important, indeed black and white would be OK.
-In short, the decision must be yours as must the adjustments. and not by the camera innocently trying to balance everything.
+In short, the decision must be yours, as must the adjustments, and not assumed by the camera innocently trying to balance everything - like a committee designing a horse and producing a camel!

 Check out 'Focusing and Depth of Field'